"Circle of Life MEDICINE WHEEL" Hand Made in the USA of Cherokee Heritage and Inspiration

 This a top of the line item made with the best natural materials available (wooden bead color may vary with availability / light or dark wood)

-The rings is wrapped with Saddle Brown USA White Tail Deer Lace Leather
+The rings is wrapped with Black USA White Tail Deer Lace Leather along with Deer Lace Black, White, Yellow Gold and Red Leather on the ring

-This Medicine Wheel is made with Glass and Wooden beads - TOP OF THE LINE!
+This Medicine Wheel is adorned with The Circle of Life Colors Glass Pony Bead - Black, White, Yellow, Red - TOP OF THE LINE!

-Adorned with USA Pheasant and Turkey Tail Feathers
+Adorned with USA Pheasant and (3) Tie Died Red and Black Turkey Tail Feathers

 This is a great piece of art for a wall or bedroom